Home Insurance

 Chart showing the most popular times of day for residential burglaries

 Burglars often know their victims.
-One in four burglary incidents are perpetrated by someone the victim knows well; in one in five cases they are known by sight or to speak to.
-The burglars are complete strangers in just over half of incidents (57%).
+More than a quarter of burglary incidents are perpetrated by someone the victim knows well; in one in six cases they are known by sight or to speak to.
+The burglars are complete strangers in just over half of incidents (56.6%).

 Chart showing the most popular times of day for residential burglaries